 The best part is, this challenge is completely free to try!
 This is your chance to get creative by using items you already have.
 There’s no need to buy anything new.
 This can be a great way to get better mileage from your wardrobe.

-If you’d like more guidance in getting started with the no new clothing challenge, consider checking out my e-book, Freedom From Shopping.
 I’ll walk you through the entire journey of your shopping hiatus.
 From helping you set your goals, to decluttering your wardrobe, to understanding and managing your shopping triggers, and learning how to shop with intention.
-It’s all possible with Freedom From Shopping!

 3. I became more productive